 FLAGS FLYING AT MONTEBELLO HIGH SCHOOL SAYS IT ALL....
 THE USA IS IN DISTRESS AND MEXICO HAS TAKEN OVER!

 THE AMERICAN FLAG COMES SECOND!

 If you want to stay here, America comes first, last ,and always otherwise go back and make it better where ever you came from but don't try to turn my country into yours by ILLEGALLY entering mine and then demanding all the benefits of a LEGAL citizen of our nation .....
 NO funding from federal tax dollars for any student out of class that day or any other day for such subversive activities.......teacher led or not.

-Analysis: The photos, though four years old, are authentic.
+Analysis: Though they date back several years (to 2006), the photos above are authentic.
 All but one of them were taken by Whittier Daily News photographers Leo Jarzomb and Raul Roa on March 27, 2006 (the originals can be viewed in slideshows here and here).

-The text is a mash-up consisting of the original newspaper captions, commentary by conservative blogger Michelle Malkin, and the random contributions of one or more anonymous emailers.
+The accompanying text is a mash-up of material from the original newspaper captions, commentary by a conservative blogger named Michelle Malkin, and the random contributions of one or more anonymous emailers over time.

 The occasion was a protest involving approximately 1,000 Hispanic students who walked out of their classes in the El Rancho Unified and Whittier Union High School Districts and marched through the town of Pico Rivera to nearby Montebello High School, where they demonstrated against proposed federal legislation calling for harsher measures against illegal immigration.
 As these photos and others taken that day show, Mexican flags were common currency at the event.
 The standard waving got out of hand, however, when a small group of protesters hoisted the flag of Mexico up the school flagpole with the Stars and Stripes underneath it, upside-down.